Nikita0331/code-for-hactoberfest/README.md

 Hello folks

-Contribute your codes here and get a tag of hactober fest
+Contribute your codes here and get a tag of hacktober fest